 Georgia | Georgian Natural Wine

-Georgian wines are generally split into two main regions, the East and the West.
+Georgian wines are generally split into two main regions, the East and the West (although the Southern region also has some wonderful soils, but is lesser known)

 The East of Georgia, in regions like Khakheti are where orange wines, known as amber wines, are often stronger with age-worthy tannic structure.
 Grapes like Rkatsiteli, Kisi, Saperavi and Mtsvane are most common here.